-(A) Regional Directors

-- A Regional Director shall take responsibility for his/her Region and act as liaison between the Executive Committee and the District Reps in their region. - ii.
-The Regional Director shall appoint the District Rep(s), subject to the approval of the Executive Committee. - iii.
-A Regional Director shall assist the District Reps in their region in the carrying out of their respective duties in the district by providing information, delegating duties, identifying problems and co-operating in seeking solutions within the district.
+- (A) Regional Directors - A Regional Director shall take responsibility as assigned by the OWHA Executive Committee for the Region(s) to which he/she was elected. - ii.
+The Regional Director shall recommend the District Rep(s), subject to the approval of the Executive Committee. - iii.
+Regional Directors shall carry out their duties by providing information, delegating duties, identifying problems and co-operating in seeking solutions in their Region(s) - iv.
+Regional Directors shall ensure he/she or his/her delegate is accessible for all OWHA tournaments. - v.
+Regional Directors shall encourage increased participation in female hockey.